MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-products.md

 If you inserted a product with the same ID in multiple catalogs, the service will return only one of them, and which one is undetermined.
 You should not insert a product with the same product ID into multiple catalogs.

-For a code example that shows how to get a product offer, see [Getting a Product Offer](../shopping-content/code-example-manage-products.md).
+For a code example that shows how to get a product offer, see [Managing Products Code Example](../shopping-content/code-example-manage-products.md).

 ## <a name="list"></a> Getting a list of product offers from the store